Defensive ends are some of the most athletically gifted players on a football field.

 They have to keep outside contain, which forces them to get more depth and width on their attack.

-On inside runs, they need to press down the line of scrimmage to tighten the box.
+When the offense goes with an inside run, they need to press down the line of scrimmage to tighten the box.

-The only way that a DE can do this successfully is to have great vision.
+The only way a DE can do this successfully is to have great vision.

 He needs to be able to recognize what's going on while attacking at the same time.